thoughtbot/flutie/README.md

     @import 'flutie';

-as a sass import in the application stylesheet manifest (app/assets/stylesheets/application.css).
+as a sass import in the application stylesheet manifest (app/assets/stylesheets/application.css.scss).

+If this is a new Rails 3.1 project you will need to rename the application.css manifest to application.css.scss so it is processed by the asset pipeline and sass to perform the @import.

 ### Rails 3